Using the Excel Query component in Matillion ETL for BigQuery

 The connector is completely self-contained: therefore, no additional software installation is required.
 It’s within the scope of an ordinary Matillion license, so there is no additional cost for using the features.

-Watch this short tutorial video to see how to use the Excel Query component in Matillion ETL for BigQuery.
+Watch our tutorial video for a demonstration on how to set up and use the Excel Query component in Matillion ETL for BigQuery.

 Before configuring the Excel Query component in Matillion, you need to configure the Environment in Matillion with AWS credentials to access the required S3 bucket, unless the S3 bucket is public.